hiddify/Hiddify-Manager/README.md

 ***
 ## Why Hiddify?
 Hiddify is a mixture of Hidden and Simplify.
-A feature-full panel with a wide range of capabilities that helps you enjoy surfing free internet with ease and peace of mind.
+A panel with a wide range of features and capabilities that helps you enjoy surfing free internet with ease and peace of mind.

 ### Attractive features
 - **Quick installation**